 Are guests still receiving outreach services?

-Our outreach staff continues to provide counseling, support, resource connection, housing services, and medical case management every day by phone, and now also in-person, operating safely with all necessary precautions.
+Our Outreach staff continues to provide counseling, support, resource connection, housing services, and medical case management every day by phone, and now also in-person, operating safely with all necessary precautions.
 Since the beginning of this crisis we have been proactive in reaching out to people in need through the many relationships we have in the community.
 We have also been working closely with the Morris School District, Morristown Housing Authority and Atlantic Health System to ensure everyone has access to the food, support, and services they need during this difficult time.
 Our Outreach team provides remote help to anyone seeking:

 How are you protecting your staff?
 Do you have PPE?